 - MORE INFORMATION:

-- The course will follow a structure with similarity to prior instance based on prior instances of this course by John Reynolds and Stephen Brookes, but will also incorporate a number of changes.
+- The course will follow a structure with similarity to S15 instance, which is based on prior instances of this course by John Reynolds and Stephen Brookes, but will also incorporate a number of changes.